mensah-j/portfolio/posts/the-snake-morphism-and-long-exact-sequences/post.md

 ---
 title: "The Snake Morphism and Long Exact Sequences"
-date: 2024-11-17
+date: 2024-11-20
 length: "∼2000 words"
 ---

 The snake lemma is a fundamental tool of homological algebra which is primarily used in the construction of the homology long exact sequence.
-It's proof, like many others in homological algebra, amounts to a diagram chase<!--more-->.
+It's proof, like many others in homological algebra, is an exercise in diagram chasing<!--more-->.
 Although simple, the act of diagram chasing does not immediately give insight into why the snake lemma must be true.
 In this post, we aim to make the snake lemma more apparent and clarify its application to the long exact sequence.

 ## Preliminaries